Home > Buyers Guides

 Front Pockets

-The front pockets are also worth considering as these provide additional storage and easy access to things like your phone, gels, and snacks.
-If you’re the type of rider who likes to pull out their phone for pictures or maps while moving, or who is constantly snacking while rolling, these pockets are great.
-Most hydration vests have front pockets, although the layouts and their user-friendliness varies somewhat between brands and pack models.
+The front pockets are also worth considering, as these provide additional storage and easy access to things like your phone, gels, and snacks.
+If you’re the type of rider who likes to pull out your phone for pictures or maps while riding, or who is constantly snacking while on the go, these pockets are great.
+Most hydration vests have front pockets, although the layouts and user-friendliness of these pockets vary somewhat between brands and pack models.

 Knee pads attached to the outside of the Deuter Rogla 5 pack